 Mordecai was a scion of a distinguished family of merchants, physicians, educators, soldiers, philanthropists, and reformers.
-Faith in education as the path toward equality of opportunity was instilled in Rosa Mordecai by her father, Alfred Mordecai—a distinguished educator and businessman, the first Jewish graduate of West Point, and the foremost expert on munitions in antebellum America—and her mother, Sarah (Hays), niece of rebecca gratz, the founder of the first Hebrew Sunday school in America.
+Faith in education as the path toward equality of opportunity was instilled in Rosa Mordecai by her father, Alfred Mordecai, a distinguished educator, businessman, the first Jewish graduate of West Point, and the foremost expert on munitions in antebellum America.
+Alfred was also the brother of Rachel Mordecai Lazarus, who taught at the school that Rosa helped found.
+Rosa’s belief in the importance of education was also imparted by her mother, Sara Ann (Hays) Mordecai, niece of Rebecca Gratz, the founder of the first Hebrew Sunday school in America.

 From her mother, Rosa Mordecai inherited her faith in Judaism.
-Mordecai’s contributions to the character of nineteenth-century Judaism was evident in a public and private life dedicated to the idea and practice of merging Jewish American women’s spiritual and religious lives within the temporal and secular world of nineteeth-century America.
-With her sisters, Laura and Miriam, Mordecai established and operated a private school in Philadelphia for girls, which they ran for forty years.
-No doubt Mordecai’s efforts in this direction were a legacy of her paternal grandfather, Jacob Mordecai, who established a seminary for “young ladies” in Warrenton, North Carolina, in 1809.
+Rosa Mordecai’s contributions to the character of nineteenth-century Judaism were evident in a public and private life dedicated to the idea and practice of merging Jewish American women’s spiritual and religious lives within the temporal and secular world of nineteenth-century America.
+With her sisters, Laura and Miriam, Rosa established and operated a private school in Philadelphia for girls, which they ran for forty years.
+No doubt her efforts in this direction were a legacy of Rosa’s paternal grandfather, Jacob Mordecai, who established a seminary for “young ladies” in Warrenton, North Carolina, in 1809.
 In its day, this seminary was considered one of the better institutions of instruction in the South, drawing its students from many prominent southern families.